Stephaine, my daughter, my best friend and my hero.

 The hardest thing a parent can face is losing a child.
 There are no words that can ease the pain or stop the tears.
 It's even tougher when that person was more to you than a daughter.
 She was truly my best friend.
 There was never a day we didn't tell each other I love you and there was never a day we didn't share some laughs.
 I made a choice after her diagnosis.
 That choice was to not talk about the impossible odds she was up against.
 Instead I wanted to focus on making each and everyday special for her.
 I wanted those days, like all others to be filled with love and laughter.
 I didn't work alone in doing that, our family and friends were a big help with that goal.
 Also helping us were people like Anthony Melchiorri and Gabriel Iglesias.

 I was lucky to have such a loving daughter who taught me so much in a very short time.
 She touched the heart of every person that met her.
 I watched numerous medical professionals shed tears in her room during her last days.
 Some of them never actually talked to her, the stories were enough to let them know how special she was.
-While she only got a little 13 years in this world, she packed a lot of life into those years.
+While she only got a little over 13 years in this world, she packed a lot of life into those years.
 In return she packed a lot of love into our lives.
 While it breaks my heart she is gone.
 Part of me feels sorry for the countless people that never got to know her.
 I watch people including myself get angry over the smallest things.
 Then look now at how much time we waste expressing anger over them.
 None of us are guaranteed a tomorrow.
 None of us are guaranteed to ever know love and experience all the things a full life has to offer.
 She may have missed out on a lot of things that we as adults take for granted.
 But she didn't waste any of her time that she was given.
 She embraced life, loved everybody that was close to her and made all of our lives better.
 In the end she left us a blueprint to help other children battling cancer.
 She also left us one on how we can appreciate what we have and get the most happiness out of the time we have.

 I learned along the way that I was raising more than a daughter.
 What started as a baby girl, grew to be my best friend and ended up being my hero.
 I will spend the rest of my life missing her.
 I don't ever see a day where I wont think about her or shed some tears.
 However that will not stop me from finishing what her and I started.
 This site was called A Mission Of Love because that's what my little girl was all about.
 She loved school, she loved having fun, she loved anybody she ever met and most importantly she loved all of us here at home.
 This page is not about making people sad.
 It's just the opposite.
 It's about hope, inspiration and motivation.
 What she taught us is don't take your time for granted, turn anger and frustration into inspiration.